 Double-check compatibility.
 We can’t stress this enough: just because a case is labeled as being compatible with the iPad Air doesn’t mean it will work with your iPad Air.
-Determine if your iPad Air is an original-generation model (with a 9.7-inch screen), an iPad Air 2 (which is nearly the same size as the original but thinner), or a current generation iPad Air (which has a 10.5-inch screen), and make sure the case you buy is explicitly compatible.
+Determine if your iPad Air is an original-generation model (with a 9.7-inch screen), an iPad Air 2 (which is nearly the same size as the original but thinner), or a current-generation iPad Air (which has a 10.5-inch screen), and make sure the case you choose is explicitly compatible.

 Wipe down your iPad Air before you put it in the case.
 It’s easy for dust and dirt to get trapped in your case, so do some preventative maintenance with a soft cloth before you set everything up.

 A. Yes.
 Your iPad Air case can protect your screen when you’re not using it, but it doesn’t do much to curb screen scratches or fingerprint smudges while you’re using it.
 Screen protectors are more affordable than they’ve ever been, and more importantly, they help protect the resalability of your iPad Air for when you decide to upgrade.

 A. Only if it’s a rugged case.
 Certain iPad Air cases are built to provide maximum protection, so they naturally add a lot bulk.
 If you’re getting a rugged case for a specific reason, the extra weight is usually worth the trade-off.